MSU Anti-Discrimination Policy

 - All educational, employment, cultural, and social activities occurring on the University campus;

-- University-sponsored programs occurring off-campus, including but not limited to cooperative extension, intercollegiate athletics, lifelong education, and any regularly scheduled classes;
+- University-sponsored programs and activities occurring off-campus, including but not limited to cooperative extension, intercollegiate athletics, lifelong education, and any regularly scheduled classes;

 - University housing; and